Interior & Exterior Home Painting Tips

 STAINS, unlike conventional house paint, penetrate the wood.
 Semi-transparent stains highlight wood by enriching its natural grain and texture.
 Stained wood is top coated with a semi-gloss or gloss varnish or polyurethane to protect the wood.

-You can assist your Intserv Painting with interior projects by having the job space ready to prep.
-Moving all furniture to the centre of the room and pulling art off the walls prior to our arrival will greatly assist us in completing the job in an expedient manner.
+You can help with interior projects by having the job space ready with initial preparation.
+Moving furniture to the centre of the room and removing pictures off the walls before our arrival, this will significantly assist us in expediently completing the job.

 To help you decide what’s best for your project, consider this: